-The LINK Center, linking learning and action, is located in MUB 301 on CCSF's Ocean Campus, overlooking Unity Plaza.
-Open to all, the Health Education Department's resource center is home to Community Health Workers, WayPass, Gender Div\ersity Project, and mental health, substance use, trauma-informed care, and healthcare interpreting study programs.
+The Link Center, linking learning and action, is located in MUB 301 on CCSF's Ocean Campus, overlooking Unity Plaza.
+Open to all, the Health Education Department's resource center is home to the Community Health Worker, Community Mental Health, Addiction and Recovery Counseling, Healthcare Interpreting and Peer Health Educator certificate programs along with the Gender Diversity Project.
 The center serves as a laboratory for applied learning and action on community health issues.
-We offer work spaces for groups and individuals, computers, safer sex supplies, HIV/STI information, and a Trans Health Library.
-We are open Monday through Thursday, 10:10 AM- 5 PM, during spring and fall semesters.
-Contact us at 415-452-5070 or email ccsfhealthed@gmail.com.
+We offer workspaces for groups and individuals, computers, safer sex supplies, HIV/STI information, and a Trans Health Library.
+We are open Monday through Thursday, 10:10 AM-5 PM, during spring and fall semesters.